AnyFetch/anyfetch-provider.js/README.md

 ## Introduction
 If you want to add a new service to AnyFetch (as a document entry point), you should use this tiny toolkit.

-This toolkit lets you bridge a given service to the anyFetch api by mounting a server receiving calls from both sides (ie. the service and AnyFetch).
+This toolkit lets you bridge a given service to the anyFetch api by mounting a server receiving calls from both sides (ie. the service and AnyFetch API).

 Use [Provider boilerplate](https://github.com/AnyFetch/provider-boilerplate) to generate a new project stub.